microsoft/vscode-docs/docs/remote/devcontainer-cli.md

     devcontainer build --workspace-folder <my_repo> --push <my_org>/<my_image_name>:<optional_image_version>
     ```

+1. You have a couple of options for projects that will use your pre-built image:

-1. For each project or repository that will use your image, craft a simplified devcontainer.json file that either uses the `image` property or references it in a Docker Compose file.
-Include any dev container features you added in your pre-build configuration in step 2.
+     1. Craft a secondary, simplified devcontainer.json file that either uses the `image` property or references it in a Docker Compose file.
+Include any dev container Features you added in your pre-build configuration.
 For example:

     ```json
     {